-2. Identification of PSC composition
+2 Identification of PSC composition

-In a companion paper, Höpfner et al. (2005) demonstrate how the composition of PSCs can be inferred from MIPAS spectra.
+In a companion paper, Höpfner et al. (2006) demonstrate how the composition of PSCs can be inferred from MIPAS spectra.
 In particular a prominent spectral band at around 820 cm-1 facilitates detection of NAT particles.
-Höpfner et al. (2005) show that unambiguous identification of NAT and ice observations is possible by use of a color-ratio method first introduced by Spang et al. (2001).
+Höpfner et al. (2006) show that unambiguous identification of NAT and ice observations is possible by use of a colour-ratio method introduced by Spang et al. (2001a,b, 2002); Spang and Remedios (2003); Spang et al. (2004).
 Comparisons between PSCs simultaneously measured by MIPAS and a ground-based aerosol lidar at McMurdo station during 2003 reveal consistent correlations between NAT, STS, and ice composition identified by MIPAS and Type 1a, Type 1b and Type 2 PSCs, respectively, identified in lidar aerosol backscatter and depolarization.